tofighi/BigData/Labs/Hive.md

 - Drop the table by running the command `DROP TABLE sales_data;`
 - Drop the database by running the command `DROP DATABASE sales_db;`
 - Once you have finished the lab, you may delete the cluster to avoid incurring additional charges.

-Note: You can also use the gsutil command to move the csv file from local to google cloud storage and then use the GCS path for the load statement.